Meet the Founders

 We are building Emote because we know what it is like to carry something you cannot put anywhere.

-Emote is built by two founders who have lived the problem themselves, use the product, talk directly with users who choose to share feedback, and keep improving the product from consented feedback, bug reports, and anonymized usage signals.
+Emote is built by two founders who have lived the problem themselves, use the product, talk directly with users who choose to share feedback, and keep improving from consented feedback, bug reports, and anonymized usage signals.

 Siddharth builds the system behind Emote: the memory, orchestration, and response infrastructure that lets the product stop treating every conversation like a blank slate.